What are strength exercises?

 - general circuit classes using bar bells and fast movements

-- exercises that use heavy bar bells behind your neck after 12 weeks (you can use dumbbells instead).
+- exercises that use heavy bar bells behind your neck after 12 weeks (use dumbbells instead)

 - weighted sit-up exercises after 12 weeks